Codiiiy/SEHotasPlugin/README.md

 ## 🚧 Known Issues
 - Firing sounds sometimes fail to play.
 - Only devices categorized as *game controllers* are detected.
-- I forgot to add braking for wheels.
-Soon.....

 ---